How to Visit Beppu Onsen: A Complete 2026 Guide

 Choosing the Best Bath Experience

 Deciding where to soak depends on your personal comfort and interests.
 Takegawara Onsen is the oldest and most atmospheric building in the city.
 It offers a famous sand bath where staff bury you in warm sand.
-There are also many free things to do in Beppu regarding foot baths.
+There are also many Free Things to Do in Beppu: Budget Guide 2026 regarding foot baths.

 If you prefer a more modern facility, Hyotan Onsen is highly recommended.
 It is the only hot spring in Japan with three Michelin stars.
 They offer private baths which are perfect for families or couples.
 This is also a great choice for travelers who have large tattoos.